jaimoyok/urlshortener/README.md

 * `ShortUrlProperties`: a handy way to extend data about a short url
 * `Click`: the minimum data captured when a redirection is logged
 * `ClickProperties`: a handy way to extend data about a click
+* `QRCode`: the minimum information about QR
+* `QRFormat`: the format used to generate QR

 ## Delivery

 The above functionality is available through a simple API:

-* `POST /api/link` which creates a short URL from data send by a form.
+* `POST /api/link` which creates a short URL from data send by a form, It suport 3 parameters:
+  * `url` : url that you want shorter
+  * `days` : how many days ulr is active
+  * `qr` : true if you want generate qr, false if you dont want it
 * `GET /tiny-{id}` where `id` identifies the short url, deals with redirects, and logs use (i.e. clicks).
+* `GET /getQR/{id}` where `id` identifies the qr, deals with qr.
+The `id` of the qr is the same as that of the corresponding shortened page

 In addition, `GET /` returns the landing page of the system.